 This is the pride and history of Haiti.
 We are doing the best we can, but the funds are so limited.
 We need to look at both external and internal sources to preserve our heritage.Mr.
 Jolibois

 I told him that the pattern, location, and shape of the cracks on the wall matched typical crack patterns that we had observed in similar walls affected by earthquakes.
 The location and size of the cracks made sense to us.
 The location and shape of the chambers were stress points and could have attracted most of the earthquake damage.

 We ventured out to the exterior of the massive rock walls.
 We didn’t see any sign of distress or movement on the outside.
 All the failures had originated from the 1842 earthquake.
 I have investigated thousands of structures damaged by earthquakes worldwide, but this was the oldest damage that I had ever encountered.
 It was over 170 years old!

 A post-tensioned wall anchorage system and grouting are possible repair options.
 We plan to bring in our Italian team of experts in ancient monuments for testing and analysis, and a University of California, Berkeley, team for the laser scan.
-We must activate an “A Team” for one of the most important monuments in the world.
-I am truly fortunate to be a part of this critical team.
-This is Haitian history.
+Protecting an important piece of world history like the citadel requires a real “A-Team” to get the job done; I am truly fortunate to be a part of this critical team.
+Haitian history is at stake.

 Dusk was approaching.
 We drove our ATV to a small hotel by the sea.
-The place was truly beautiful but lonesome.
+The place was truly beautiful, and lonesome.
 The waves were gentle, and stars filled the sky.
 As I was thinking about my young family in California, shooting stars danced across the sky.
 I wished that I was able to share this beauty.
 Haiti is a hidden treasure, which the world will soon discover.
 I simply love this place and its people.